uvaaland/cig_llnl_workshop/prepare_data.md

 set up the simulation, we need to:

 1. Provide the source characteristics for the event we want to simulate
-2. Provide names and locations for the recording stations that we want to use
+2. Provide names and locations for the stations we want to use
 3. Set the relevant simulation parameters in the `Par_file`